Florida Hit and Run Accident Lawyer

 Anyone who has been involved in a crash that resulted in death or injury must stop their vehicle immediately and remain at the scene until they have provided certain identifying information (Fla.
 Stat. § 316.027).
 In addition to the exchange of information, a person is required to give reasonable assistance to anyone who has been injured due to the accident.

 Personal identifying information must be provided to anyone else involved in an accident that resulted in injury, death or property damage; or to a law enforcement officer (Fla.
 Stat. § 316.062):

 - Driver’s license information

-Types of Hit and Run Accidents
+What are the Types of Hit and Run Accidents?

 Hit and run accidents aren’t limited to collisions between a pedestrian and a car.
-If a driver hits a car that is parked and unattended, and fails to leave a note with contact information, that driver has committed a hit and run.
+If a driver hits a car that is parked and unattended and fails to leave a note with contact information, that driver has committed a hit and run.

 If there is a collision between two cars and one leaves, the driver that leaves is guilty of hit and run, regardless of whether he or she caused the accident.
 Additionally, collisions involving bicycles, motorcycles or any type of vehicle on the road can be a hit and run if one of the parties leaves the scene.